talha469/talha469/README.md

 ## About Me

-Hey, I'm Talha, a passionate Analyst Software Engineer with nearly 3 years of experience in the dynamic world of software development.
+Hey, I'm Talha, a passionate Software Engineer with nearly 3 years of experience in the dynamic world of software development.
 I thrive on building innovative solutions that make a real impact.

 ## Professional Journey